Today, we’re diving into a deadly classic – 1999’s 40K 3rd Edition Codex Assassins, that came enclosed in a White Dwarf.

 The Vindicare and Culexus were first up.
 Back then, the Vindicare only got one each of his three special rounds, so you had to choose wisely.
+He’s gained and lost ammo pouches over the editions.
 The Culexus was more an oddball back in 3rd without the psykers on every street corner we have now in 8th edition.
 This guy has only gotten better with age.

 Next up, the Callidus & Eversor.
 The Callidus basic wargear is defined here, way before we had any idea what a “C’Tan” phase sword meant.
 Her Jump Back was an early precursor to Hit & Run and of course who can remember the endless fun of moving an enemy unit up to 6″ after deployment with A Word In Your Ear.